Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Intrinsic representation of vector fields over arbitrary latent manifolds

 \subsection{Scalable training via inducing point methods}

-A notable drawback of GPs is their computational inefficiency, largely driven by the need to compute an $n \times n$ covariance matrix.
-Therefore, inducing point methods, which reduce the effective number of data points to a set of $n'<n$ inducing points, have become a mainstay of GPs in practice \citep{titsias2009}. \citet{Hutchinson2021} showed that the inducing point methods such as that of \cite{titsias2009} are readily extendible to vector fields over Riemannian manifolds, provided the covariance matrix of inducing points is represented in tangent space coordinates.
-Since the kernel of RVGP is constructed from a positional encoding using connection Laplacian eigenvectors, which are expressed in local coordinates, our method is readily amenable to computation by inducing point methods which we provide an implementation of.
+A drawback of GPs is their computational inefficiency, driven by the need to compute an $n \times n$ covariance matrix.
+Therefore, inducing point methods, which reduce the effective number of data points to a set of $n'<n$ inducing points, have become a mainstay of GPs in practice \citep{titsias2009}. \citet{Hutchinson2021} showed that inducing point methods, e.g., \cite{titsias2009}, are extendible to vector fields over Riemannian manifolds, provided the covariance matrix of inducing points is represented in tangent space coordinates.
+Since the kernel of RVGP is constructed from a positional encoding using connection Laplacian eigenvectors, which are expressed in local coordinates, our method is readily compatible with inducing point methods, which we provide an implementation of.